Is Painted Furniture Dead? Or is Painted Furniture Here to Stay?

 Everywhere I looked, there was painted furniture online–people slapping coats of paint on something, roughing it up with big patches of sandpaper, slathering on dark wax to make it look old and dirty and calling it artistic.
 Pretty soon, it all just started to look the same and I wasn’t as inspired anymore.
 I began turning to more creative outlets like learning to make stuff with power tools so that I could expand my creativity beyond just painting thrifted furniture.

 And I started getting a little bored with it.

 You may not have heard of her, but she’s the Amy behind Amy Howard at Home brand of furniture paints.

 She had invited me and 14 other bloggers to her house (yes, her house!! ) and to her studio for a painting workshop in Memphis, Tennessee.
 I was excited–not just to see my blogger buddies, but to meet the woman that has been inspiring bloggers with her book called A Maker’s Guide, which is a must-have for any creative person who wants to start a business using her creative gifts.

 Amy had invited us to her house for drinks and finger foods, and to give us a tour of her home.

 When I first walked in, I felt like I was walking onto the pages of House Beautiful or something.
-It didn’t feel like a house I could ever create because it seemed too perfect (where were the LEGOS and fingerprints on the walls?!
-LOL).
-It was funny how she kept saying the house was “little” and is the transition house while she and her husband build their farm house, because the house seemed big and spacious to all of us!
-LOL.
+It didn’t feel like a house I could ever create because it seemed too perfect (where were the LEGOS and fingerprints on the walls?!).
+It was funny how she kept saying the house was “little” and is the transition house while she and her husband build their farmhouse because the house seemed big and spacious to all of us!

-But what I learned was amazing: Amy and her husband had gutted the whole house themselves and everything in the home was either “rescued” (her word) or built by she and her husband.
+But what I learned was amazing: Amy and her husband had gutted the whole house themselves and everything in the home was either “rescued” (her word) or built by her and her husband.

 …Who loved to build, like me.